belivan/flir_stereo/catkin_ws/src/mmpug_flir_ros/script/Boson_SDK/SDK_README.txt

 Installation and Upgrade Instructions

-1. No direct installation required, multiple versions of SDK may be used simultaneously
-       •      Simply store in differently named folders
+1. No direct installation required, multiple versions of SDK may be used simultaneously ï¿½      Simply store in differently named folders
 2. Unzip the SDK
-       •      Avoid spaces in path names to prevent errors
+       ï¿½      Avoid spaces in path names to prevent errors
-3. Import the ClientFiles_* folder appropriate to the coding language
-       •      For Python import the SDK module itself and access the API commands via the "pyClient" object (see Quick Start below)
-       •      Python also requires the top level folder and __init__.py file (new for 2.0.6)
+3. Import the ClientFiles_* folder appropriate to the coding language ï¿½      For Python import the SDK module itself and access the API commands via the "pyClient" object (see Quick Start below) ï¿½      Python also requires the top level folder and __init__.py file (new for 2.0.6)
-4. Import the FSLP_* library (.dll or .so) appropriate to the PC architecture
-       •      Located in FSLP_Files folder
-       •      C# language uses a .NET serial port implementation instead of the pre-built DLL.
-       •      For Python this import is automatically done by the UART class located  in FSLP_Files/UART_HalfDuplex.py
-       •      May choose to modify and recompile library using source files instead.
+4. Import the FSLP_* library (.dll or .so) appropriate to the PC architecture ï¿½      Located in FSLP_Files folder ï¿½      C# language uses a .NET serial port implementation instead of the pre-built DLL. ï¿½      For Python this import is automatically done by the UART class located  in FSLP_Files/UART_HalfDuplex.py ï¿½      May choose to modify and recompile library using source files instead.